-- 1 tablespoon apple cider vinegar (or lime juice)
+1 tablespoon apple cider vinegar (or lime juice)

   - 1 tablespoon dried oregano ( or a couple bay leaves)

   - 1 can diced green chilies (optional)

   - If baking, preheat oven to 400F (see notes for instant pot)

   - Heat oil in a Medium Dutch oven over medium high heat.
 Add onion, saute 2 minutes, stirring.
 Add garlic, turn heat to medium, saute 4-5 minutes until fragrant and golden and onions are tender.
 Add spices and salt, toasting for 1-2 minutes

   - Add water, soy and vinegar.
 Add oregano and optional green chillies.
 Stir.

   - Bring to a simmer.
 Cover and either simmer on the stove on med-low for 45 minutes or place in the hot oven.

-- NOTES: If cooking breasts, check at 35 minutes, they may be done depending on size.
-Thighs may will need the whole 45 minutes, perhaps a little more, again, depending on size.
+  - If cooking breasts, check at 35-40 minutes, they may be done depending on thickness and size.
+Thighs will need the whole 45 minutes, perhaps a little more, again, depending on size.

   - You’ll know if meat is done when it’s 165-170F, or when it is tender and shreds easily with two forks.
 Shred the meat, then simmer gently on the stove until some of the liquid has evaporated, about 5 -10 more minutes.

   - If you like very crispy carnitas, simmer until all the liquid is gone, and/ or drain well, then pan sear in oil to crisp, or place on a sheet pan and broil in the oven.